jacobtomlinson/website/_posts/2015-02-03-bullet-journaling-in-2015.md

 These pages are not added to the index and are usually done in the form of a sketch, picture or sticker.
-I include these now and again when large milestones occur such as a promotion or moving house.
+I include these now and again when large milestones occur such as a promotion, moving house or attending an interesting conference.
 These are added where the next day list would occur.

-I add these because one day I expect I will read back over my old journals and am sure I'll find it interesting to see when these events happened.
+I add these because one day I expect I will read back over my old journals and I am sure I'll find it interesting to see when these events happened.
 I also include smaller but still significant events in day lists for the same reason.

 ## Bookmark